Neuro-Affirming Birth Debrief & Trauma Recovery

 What your investment includes:

-90-Minute Dedicated Session: A deep-dive exploration using a neuro-affirming and trauma-aware lens, allowing space for pauses, grounding, and emotional safety.
+• 90-Minute Dedicated Session: A deep-dive exploration using a neuro-affirming and trauma-aware lens, allowing space for pauses, grounding, and emotional safety.

-Specialised Expertise: Access to a practitioner trained in 3 Steps Rewind, Counselling, and Physiological Birth (Doula).
+• Specialised Expertise: Access to a practitioner trained in 3 Steps Rewind, Counselling, and Physiological Birth (Doula).

 By identifying specific triggers and physiological responses, we collaborate to move from a state of "survival mode" toward healing.
 This integrated approach restores trust in your body and helps you feel more grounded in your daily life.
-While this service guides reflection and coping, I do not provide a diagnosis and treatment for post-traumatic stress disorder; for this, you should contact a psychiatrist.
+While this service guides reflection and coping, I do not provide a diagnosis and treatment for PTSD - post-traumatic stress disorder; for this, you should contact a psychiatrist.

-I offer the option of a home visit, here in Malaga, as many parents struggle to access assistance in the post-partum period and therefore delay processing the emotional experience of what happened with a trained mental health professional.
+• I offer the option of a home visit, here in Malaga, as many parents struggle to access assistance in the post-partum period and therefore delay processing the emotional experience of what happened with a trained mental health professional.
 Alternatively, we can arrange this one-off consultation online.

-You don’t need to have everything figured out.
-You can request your maternity notes (in Spain, this is your 'Informe de Parto') from your GP or Midwife.
-In the Netherlands, you can request your notes from your midwife (verloskundige in Dutch).
-If you were followed in pregnancy and delivery by a First-line Midwife (Eerstelijns) or by a Second-line Midwife (Tweedelijns).
-These notes can be beneficial for factual clarity from the midwife or health visitor perspective, but your "lived experience" following the birth is the most important document we have.
+• You don’t need to have everything figured out.
+You can request your maternity notes (in Spain, this is your 'Informe de Parto' you can contact the hospital where you gave birth and request it through the Servicio de Atencion al Paciente from the hospital).
+If you gave birth with a midwife in the NHS, you can request your maternity records submitting a Subject Access Request (SAR).
+In the Netherlands, you can request your notes from your midwife (verloskundige in Dutch)If you were followed in pregnancy and delivery by a First-line Midwife (Eerstelijns) or by a Second-line Midwife (Tweedelijns).
+These notes can be beneficial for factual clarity about the events around a baby’s birth from the GP, midwife, or health visitor perspective, but your "lived experience" following the birth is the most important document we have.

 Whether you navigated maternity care in NL, the NHS or in Spain, I understand the specific systemic nuances you’ve been through.

-Your story is sacred, and your privacy is my priority.
+• Your story is sacred, and your privacy is my priority.
 In accordance with GDPR and ethical counselling standards, all information shared during our session—including your birth notes and personal history—is kept strictly confidential and stored on a secure, encrypted platform.

 I do not share your data with third parties without your explicit written consent, except in rare cases where there is a legal obligation or a risk of harm to yourself or others.
 As a graduate of the ACC I share and abide by the same Code of Conduct and Privacy Policy.